seanTsmith/tequila/README.md

 - thought you had phonegap app for tests - test localstore with it
 ==========================

+GETLIST
+- needs next item to detect end ? or need hasMoreItems ?

+HAWT
+- make remote command type or flag as remote

 From PCM experience:
 (done?) - Make ID fields stored as ObjectIDs in mongo
 - make a prettyprint function for model